vascogrilo/LDE/README.md

 Current Status
 -----------------

+ * Conversions are working.
+So far we have conversions for List,Seq,Map,Int and String.
+ * Output is parsed and results identifiers are extracted and stored successfully.
+ * Code is interpreted as a whole.

  * Unfiltered netty Server can't yet interpret Scala source code
  * Code editor stable for now.
 Provides line numbers, syntax highlighting and brackets matching for Scala.